yt-dlp/yt-dlp/.github/ISSUE_TEMPLATE/2_site_support_request.md

 ## Checklist

 <!--
-Carefully read and work through this check list in order to prevent the most common mistakes and misuse of youtube-dlp:
+Carefully read and work through this check list in order to prevent the most common mistakes and misuse of yt-dlp:
 - First of, make sure you are using the latest version of yt-dlp.
 Run `yt-dlp --version` and ensure your version is 2021.02.09.
 If it's not, see https://github.com/pukkandan/yt-dlp on how to update.
 Issues with outdated version will be REJECTED.
 - Make sure that all provided video/audio/playlist URLs (if any) are alive and playable in a browser.
 - Make sure that site you are requesting is not dedicated to copyright infringement, see https://github.com/pukkandan/yt-dlp. yt-dlp does not support such sites.
 In order for site support request to be accepted all provided example URLs should not violate any copyrights.